 Graham imparted a few final words of wisdom with regard to insurance agencies and brokerages establishing themselves as a commanding presence in the digital space.

 “I would say just be present.
 You don’t have to be on every platform, and every platform won’t work for every [agency].
 Just have a presence.
 Even if you dip your foot in the pool, take that dip.
 I guarantee that there’s someone in your family or in your business who is comfortable with social media, whether it’s an intern or college kid.
 Ask them for advice, or have them set up the page.
 You’ll see what works for you.”

 David Graham is a digital operations and IT manager with CH Insurance located in Syracuse, NY.
-David started his insurance career in personal lines and has evolved with the growth of social media and digital operations with Applied Epic and TAM systems to his current role in the agency.
+David started his insurance career in personal lines and has evolved with the growth of social media and digital operations with Applied Epic and Applied TAM systems to his current role in the agency.
 David also oversees all Applied operations as well as in-house IT, and social media content creation and delivery across multiple platforms.